Best External Microphone for Panasonic Lumix GH6

 💰 Budget Pick:

-Rode VideoMicro II – Simple, effective, and very affordable.
+Rode VideoMicro II – Simple, effective, and battery-free audio.

 Buy Now